airan-tw/azure_training/M2/Develop solutions that use Cosmos DB storage/README.md

 # Develop solutions that use Cosmos DB storage

 ## About the module

-Students will learn how Azure Blob storage works, how to manage data through the hot/cold/archive blob storage lifecycle, and how to use the Azure Blob storage client library to manage data and metadata.
+Students will learn how Cosmos DB is structured and how data consistency is managed.
+Students will also learn how to create Cosmos DB accounts and create databases, containers, and items by using a mix of the Azure Portal and the .NET SDK.

 <br/>

 ## Modules in this learning path: